lukaszsobala/bvm/README.md

 git clone https://github.com/Botspot/bvm
 bvm/bvm help
 ```
-Or, [install BVM from Pi-Apps.](https://pi-apps.io/install-app/install-botspot-virtual-machine-on-raspberry-pi/) It makes no difference.
+Or, [install BVM from Pi-Apps.](https://pi-apps.io/install-app/install-botspot-virtual-machine-on-raspberry-pi/) It does the same thing, but makes it easier to uninstall.
+BVM will stay updated no matter which way it is installed.

 <details>
 <summary>Click to see what BVM does on first run.</summary>